Fedora Notes

 Fix NVidia Blurry Display on Wake Up

 Sometimes, some parts of the gnome desktop display blurry.
-This is linked to a but to the proprietary NVidia drivers.
+This is linked to the proprietary NVidia drivers.
 To work around this, we can restart the display manager by pressing Alt+f2 and entering the r command.

 Otherwise, something to test if the issue is too boring is to disable some power management options in the NVidia drivers configuration /usr/lib/modprobe.d/nvidia-power-management.conf: